Workers of all ages can have job-related skin problems. They are more common in certain occupations, such as:

 - Store all chemicals safely and label them correctly.

-- Have an MSDS available for any dangerous substance used in your work.
+- Have an MSDS for every dangerous substance used in your work.

-- Wear clean clothes to work, and take off oil-soaked or chemical-soaked work clothes right after work.
+- Wear clean clothes to work.
+Take off oil- or chemical-soaked work clothes before leaving.

-- Do not clean your hands or other skin areas with gasoline, kerosene, mineral spirits or turpentine.
+- Do not clean your hands or other skin areas with chemicals.
+These include gasoline, kerosene, mineral spirits, and turpentine.

-- After you wash your hands, protect your skin with petroleum jelly, a lotion or a cream.
+- After washing your hands, protect them with petroleum jelly, lotion, or cream.

-- Know what to do if your skin comes in contact with a dangerous material–how to get the material off your skin and how to get medical help.
+- Know your workplace’s safety processes.
+For instance, what to do if your skin comes in contact with a harmful substance.
+Know how to get it off your skin and how to get medical help.

-- Do not eat, drink or smoke in your work area.
-Doing so can bring chemicals in close contact with your skin.
+- Do not eat, drink, or smoke in your work area.
+This can bring chemicals in close contact with your skin.

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.